-It was during 2008 that the multi-talented Josh Klinghoffer started playing with Clint Walsh (keys/rhythm guitar) and Eric Gardner (drums) as the live backing band for Cee-Lo Green in Gnarls Barkley.
-The group started jamming and writing songs together while touring, and recruited bassist Jonathan Hischke from support act Broken Bells to complete the lineup that is Dot Hacker.
-After a handful of impressive live shows, their plans were put on the back burner when Klinghoffer (lead guitar, vocals and songwriting) joined the Red Hot Chili Peppers in 2009.
-Not, however, before they had managed to write and record an entire album’s worth of material.
-After collecting dust for three long years, the band’s debut EP is now upon us - and I daresay it has been worth the wait.
+It was back in 2008 when the multi-talented Josh Klinghoffer started playing with Clint Walsh (keys/rhythm guitar) and Eric Gardner (drums) as the live backing band for Cee-Lo Green in Gnarls Barkley.
+The group started jamming and writing songs together while touring, recruiting bassist Jonathan Hischke from support act Broken Bells to complete the lineup that is Dot Hacker.
+After a handful of impressive live shows, their plans were put on the backburner when Klinghoffer (lead guitar, vocals, songwriting) joined the Red Hot Chili Peppers in 2009.
+Not, however, before they had recorded an entire album’s worth of material.
+After collecting dust for three long years, the band’s debut EP is now upon us.
+I dare say it’s been worth the wait.

-Dot Hacker waste no time drawing you into their world – a world with a swirling atmosphere of effects-laden guitar and keyboards, powerful drumming and the key ingredient - Klinghoffer’s sublime, somewhat androgynous singing voice.
-Leadoff track ‘Inhibition’ sees the boys lay down a plodding drum beat as a foundation for the opening verse, and gradually building layer upon layer of interweaving guitars and synths before Klinghoffer unleashes a triumphant climax of multi-layered guitars and soaring vocals.
-The listener is given a few seconds to absorb what has just happened as the song crackles and fizzes to its end, before being smacked in the face with the distorted opening riff of ‘Order/Disorder’.
-Hands down the hardest rocking track on the EP, it is the locked in rhythm section who drive the song, which features some of Hischke’s best and most energetic bass playing.
-Gardner also displays impressive power and aggression, beating his kit into submission in the last minute or two as Klinghoffer channels Jonny Greenwood circa 1997.
+Dot Hacker waste no time drawing you into their world, a hazy place cloaked in a swirling atmosphere of effects-laden guitar and keyboards, powerful drumming, and the key ingredient: Klinghoffer’s sublime, somewhat androgynous singing voice.
+Leadoff track ‘Inhibition’ sees the boys lay down a plodding beat as a foundation, gradually building layer upon layer of interweaving guitars and synths before Klinghoffer unleashes a triumphant climax of multi-layered guitars and soaring vocals.
+The listener is given a few seconds to recover as the song crackles and fizzes to its end before being smacked in the face with the distorted opening riff of ‘Order/Disorder’.
+Hands down the hardest rocking track on the EP, it’s the locked-in rhythm section who drive the song, featuring Hischke’s best, most energetic bass playing.
+Gardner also displays impressive power and aggression here, beating his kit into submission in the last minute or two as Klinghoffer channels Jonny Greenwood circa 1997.

-After the one-two punch of ‘Inhibition’ and ‘Order/Disorder’, the second half of the EP sees Dot Hacker explore a more gentle side to their sound.
-Much of ‘Eye Opener’ drifts by in a haze of reverb and gorgeous falsetto, climaxing with an overwhelming wave of optimism – the aural equivalent of the sun’s rays bursting through clouds.
+After the one-two punch of ‘Inhibition’ and ‘Order/Disorder’, the second half of the EP sees Dot Hacker explore the gentler side of their sound.
+Much of ‘Eye Opener’ drifts by in a haze of reverb and gorgeous falsetto, climaxing with an overwhelming wave of optimism; the aural equivalent of the sun’s rays bursting through clouds.
 Closer ‘Rewire’ is a subtle, brooding track that delves further into the band’s obvious Radiohead influence.
-Combining electronic effects and a somewhat dark chord progression that wouldn’t be out of place on Amnesiac
+Combining electronic effects and a somewhat dark chord progression reminiscent of Amnesiac

-’.
-Eventually though, the darkness passes as he seems to accept the situation and close the door on it, and the EP comes to a peaceful conclusion.
+.
+Eventually though, the darkness passes as he seems to accept the situation and move on, bringing the EP to a peaceful conclusion.

-The self-confidence evident on Dot Hacker’s debut is a very positive sign – this is a group made up of experienced, talented musicians who know exactly what they are doing.
-Although there are just four songs, it is a wonderful display of the band’s versatile songwriting ability, while also fitting together incredibly well as a cohesive whole.
+The self-confidence evident on Dot Hacker’s debut is a very positive sign.
+These four songs offer a taste of the band’s versatility while also fitting together as a cohesive whole.
+Clearly, this is a group of experienced, talented musicians who know exactly what they are doing.
 Their full length LP Inhibition

 is any indication, then we are in for one hell of a record.